-The experimental fracture energies $G^\text{(II)}_\text{f,LEFM}$ characterized for each specimen using the compliance calibration method led to the underestimated $P_\text{max}$ values in the S1SP4 and S3SP3 models and the overestimated ones in the S2SP4 model.
-The fracture energies and CZM parameters of the models were modified to match their simulation results with the corresponding experimental load-displacement curves.
-Each modified CZM parameter set worked very well for a specific model but did not for the other models; that is, the CZM parameters were highly sensitive to scaled sizes.
-This contradicts the fact that traction-separation laws are material properties and thus a single law exists for a quasibrittle material.
-For all the CZM parameters, the FPZ sizes of the models at $P_\text{max}$ were significantly smaller than the experimental measurements.
-It needs to be noted that all the modified fracture energies $G^\text{(II)}_\text{f,mod}$ were smaller than the fracture energy $G^\text{(II)}_\text{f}$ obtained from the Bažant’s type-II size effect analysis in \Cref{sec:exp_results_global_size_effect}.
-Furthermore, the insensitivity of the global behaviors (i.e., the load-displacement curves) to the initial interlaminar stiffness and traction-separation types was observed from the simulation results of the three models.
-That phenomenon made it extremely challenging to characterize the shape of the traction-separation laws by merely relying on load-displacement curve validation.
+The cohesive parameters in \Cref{tab_Abaqus_LEFM} showed excellent results for the corresponding size sets but did not work well for the other sizes; that is, the $\tau_\text{13}$--$\Delta u_\text{1}$ parameters were highly sensitive to geometric scaling.
+Additionally, the parameters were based on different fracture energy values for different sizes.
+This approach is often called a geometry-dependent cohesive law.
+However, this approach would contradict the fact that cohesive parameters are material properties, and thus a single law should exist for a quasibrittle material.
+It needs to be noted that the fracture energies for the three sizes in \Cref{tab_Abaqus_LEFM} were all smaller than $G_\text{f}$ obtained from the size effect analysis in \Cref{sec:exp_results_global_size_effect}.
+Furthermore, the insensitivity of the global behaviors (i.e., the load-displacement curves) to the traction-separation types was observed from the simulation results.
+This phenomenon made it extremely challenging to characterize the shape of the cohesive laws by merely relying on load-displacement curve validation.
+Lastly, the through-thickness deformation analysis of the experimental data showed an increase in the separation values at $P_\text{max}$ with a size increase (see \Cref{{tab_DIC}}).
+This phenomenon could imply that smaller energy was released at $P_\text{max}$ in the smaller (or more scaled-down) specimens due to partial CZM development at a lower $\Delta u_\text{1}$ level.